-Maternal Health and First 2000 Days/Women’s Health has been consolidated into the Preventive and Public Health Research initiative under the MRFF 10-year plan.
+Maternal Health and First 2000 Days/Women’s Health has been consolidated into the Preventive and Public Health Research initiative under the MRFF 10-year Investment Plan.

 Mitochondrial donation is an IVF-based assisted reproductive technology.
 It has the potential to prevent mitochondrial disease in babies born to mothers who may otherwise pass on the disease.
 Learn more about what mitochondrial donation is, why it's important, and how we propose to introduce it.

 Healthcare providers offer bloodspot screening to all babies born in Australia.
 This blood test detects certain rare genetic conditions and metabolic disorders.
 Screening aims to improve the health of babies by identifying those at risk of developing a serious condition, allowing early intervention.